-This short break trip into the Flinders Ranges was written by Quorn locals and we hope you enjoy your visit to our lovely historic town of Quorn.
+This itinerary for a weekend trip into the Flinders Ranges was written by Quorn locals and we hope you enjoy your visit to our lovely historic town of Quorn.
 With plenty to explore in our area, you just need to know where to look.
 We have provided this for visitors who would like a few days to escape and explore the historic town of Quorn.

-ovid -19 update:- Pichi Richi Railway is following SA Health guidelines.
-Please check their website for the latest information and train schedule and book your tickets early on-line to avoid disappointment.
+Covid-19 update:- Please refer to the PRR website for the latest SA Health guidelines, information and train schedule and book your tickets early on-line to avoid disappointment.

 The Flinders Ranges Visitor Information Centre is open during the day.
-To book your railway workshop tour (subject to guide availability) contact firstname.lastname@example.org .
-Remember to pack some closed-in shoes as in the workshop you will need to be wearing them.
+To book your railway workshop tour (subject to guide availability) contact email@example.com .
+Please ensure you wear closed-in shoes for this tour.

 Alternatively you can take the more direct and faster route along Highway 1.
 Bearing in mind if you take Highway 1 you may want to allow a few minutes to take a left turn and stop to stretch your legs at Port Germein.
-It is a nice photo opportunity.
-I like stopping there if we have time en route.
+It is a nice photo opportunity and we like stopping there en route.

 Arrive into Quorn during the late afternoon, check-in and get settled in your accommodation at the Savings Bank of South Australia – Old Quorn Branch.